 Benefits of Hesperidin

 Research on the health effects of hesperidin is fairly limited.
-However, there's some evidence that hesperidin may offer certain health benefits, although most of the studies are older.
+However, there's some evidence that hesperidin may offer certain benefits, although most of the studies are dated.
 Here's a look at some key study findings:

 The study involved 124 people with chronic venous insufficiency.
 Every day for eight weeks, all study members took two capsules of the hespiridin/butcher's broom/ascorbic acid formula.
 Starting in the second week of the study, participants showed significant improvements in their symptoms (including pain, cramps, and swelling).
 The study's authors suggest that the hespiridin/butcher's broom/ascorbic acid may help treat chronic venous insufficiency by producing beneficial effects in patients' blood vessels.